IAmTomahawkx/slcb-docker/README.md

 - [x] Base daemon with poll+response capabilities
 - [x] Create shim scripts in the bot for active representation of each plugin (including UI)
 - [ ] Create plugin interface which retains the functionality of the Chatbot interface, while also introducing modern practices
-- [ ] Ability to use the `Parse` method
+- [x] Ability to use the `Parse` method
-- [ ] Fully implement core of the Parent method (excluding cooldowns, these should be implemented separately inside the dock)
+- [ ] Fully implement core of the Parent method (excluding cooldowns and obs, these should be implemented separately inside the dock)
+- [ ] obs and Streamlabs desktop control support (not using bots internal controls)
+- [ ] Create dashboard to control plugins and view logs easily (potentially provide more advanced uis for plugins in the future?)
 - [ ] Handle plugin updates
 - [ ] Use Nuitka to bundle binaries instead of needing to install python (https://pypi.org/project/Nuitka/) (?)